PROSA-Project/prosa/README.md

 ## Documentation

-Up-to-date documentation for all branches of the main Prosa repository is available on the Prosa homeage:
+Up-to-date documentation for all branches of the main Prosa repository is available on the Prosa homepage:

 - <https://prosa.mpi-sws.org/branches>